How Consistent Are Humans When Grading Programming Assignments?: Threats to Validity

 \subsection{External}

+Our raw data and participants were all captured from one institution and one course, which limits how these results can be applied to other institutions or courses.
+Programming courses which use different rubrics, especially those that are more specific than the one provided in Appendix \ref{appx:rubric}, could have increased consistency.
+Prior work, such as by \citet{Passonneau2023} and \citet{Jonsson2021}, suggests that simply making the rubric more detailed may not necessarily produce more consistent grading.
+Future work should evaluate how the specificity of the rubric affects consistency and the ability to provide open-ended assignments.
+Furthermore, different groups of graders, whether that be undergraduate, postgraduate teaching assistants, instructors, or a combination of all three, could result in varying grading consistency.
+Further work could investigate how different combinations of graders, training, and other methods can result in providing grades that are consistently applied between the group members.

-Our raw data and participants were all captured from one institution and one course, which could limit how these results can be applied to other institutions or courses.
-However, as assessment is such a core aspect of education and students' prospects, we believe our results highlight a fundamental issue with how summative assessment is currently conducted.
-This is further supported by many institutions implementing rigorous assessment procedures to ensure that the assessment practices within their institutions are fair to all students.
+As assessment is such a core aspect of education and students' prospects, we believe our results highlight a fundamental issue with how summative assessment is currently conducted, whether that is caused by instructors not providing detailed rubrics or utilising multiple teaching assistants with limited training in assessment.
+This fundamental issue is further supported by many institutions implementing rigorous assessment procedures to ensure that the assessment practices within their institutions are fair to all students, and indicates that rubrics should be seen as potentially useful addition to the range of assessment tools available and not a solution for all concerns raised by students in terms for quality, consistency and usefulness \cite{Cockett2018TheReview}.